-Blood sugar (glucose) control is imperative with diabetes.
-Elevated blood sugar levels can cause multiple symptoms, such as:
+Diabetes that isn’t effectively managed can result in high blood sugar (glucose) levels.
+Elevated blood sugar levels can cause several symptoms, such as:

 - increased thirst

 You may also experience itching, which can be localized to the feet.
 Diabetes itch is often the result of poor circulation or diabetic neuropathy.